 Pacemakers and implantable cardioverter-defibrillators (ICDs) deliver energy to the heart through thin, flexible wires called leads.
 When these leads are not working properly – because of infection, damage, or surrounding scar tissue – they need to be removed.

-Leads that have been in place for many years can become very attached to the heart and blood vessel walls, making them difficult to remove.
+Pacemaker and ICD leads that have been in place for many years can become very attached to the heart and blood vessel walls, making them difficult to remove.
 UC San Diego surgeons are skilled at using a minimally invasive procedure called laser lead extraction to cut through scar tissue surrounding the lead and allow it to be easily removed.

-Leader in Laser Lead Extractions
+A Top Performer in Laser Pacemaker and ICD Lead Extractions

 Only a small number of medical centers offer this complex surgery.
-UC San Diego does more each year than any other facility in the region, and by 2014, we had performed more than 250.
-We also perform this surgery in a
+UC San Diego does more each year than any other facility in the region, having performed more than 650.
+We also do this surgery in a

 “hybrid” operating room, with both state-of-the-art imaging equipment and everything necessary for open heart surgery.
 Having two physicians — a cardiac electrophysiologist and a cardiothoracic surgeon — perform the surgery together enhances patients’ safety enormously.

 papers in lead management at national and international conferences, and often train other electrophysiologists in when and how to perform lead extractions.

 Video: Hear from a lead extraction patient and her doctors